0000marcell/square/README.md

 # Square Language

-This is toy language built for learning purposes, the plan is to use flex and bison to create an AST then transform the AST to x86 instructions
+This is very minimal toy language built for learning purposes, the objective was to create a language and write Fibonacci in it, the language uses flex and bison to parse a simple `AST` that is executed by a C program I have some plans on transforming the `AST` into x86 instructions in the future the language have the following syntax.

-the language will have the following syntax.
+## Fibonacci in square
 ```
 [>:fib n:
   [:if n < 3: